 Great college basketball towns have rich tradition and passionate fans.
-Each game day is an event and the town buzzes for days after a big win over a rival.
+Each game day is a major event, and the town buzzes for days after a big win over a rival.

-With March Madness a month away, here are nine towns scattered across the nation where college basketball is the central conversation piece and every fan dreams of a championship.
+With March Madness just days away, here are nine towns scattered across the nation where college basketball is the central conversation piece:

 Chapel Hill, North Carolina

 Home to the University of North Carolina, the town is a canvas of Carolina Blue and a hub on Tobacco Road.
 The idyllic campus is one of the oldest in the nation, and fans celebrate on Franklin Street when the Tar Heels win a championship - or beat their rival Duke.
 UNC plays in the Dean E. Smith Center, named in honor of the legendary coach who won 879 games in 36 years at the school.
 Chapel Hill has a population of about 60,000 and most are in the Dean Dome or close to a television screen when the Tar Heels play.